Please fill out the quick contact form below for fast and free case consultation.

 When parental responsibility and time-sharing issues are addressed in family court, Florida courts will first consider the best interests of the child in determining a custody and visitation agreement.
 Florida Statute 61.13(3) contains the factors the court must consider in any action regarding parenting.

-Florida law promotes the idea that time sharing and involvement of both parents is a right that belongs to the child.
-Each parent should have as much contact and time with the child as possible since children receive the most benefit from having a close relationship with both parents.
+Florida law promotes the idea that time sharing and involvement of both parents is a child’s right.
+Each parent should have as much contact and time with the child as possible since children benefit from having a close relationship with both parents.

-As a result, parents are encouraged to establish a parenting plan, which outlines when each parent will visit and spend time with their children, as well as all rights, responsibilities, and decision-making regarding the children.
+As a result, parents are encouraged to establish a parenting plan.
+A parenting plan outlines when each parent will visit and spend time with their children, as well as all rights, responsibilities, and decision-making regarding the children.

 In most cases, parents end up working out a parenting plan and time-sharing arrangement that specifies the amount of contact, time-sharing, and decision-making responsibilities.

-Florida no longer uses the archaic and dated terms “custody” and “visitation,” but has instead actively sought to foster equality in parenting and places both parents on a level playing field from the outset.
+Florida no longer uses the dated terms “custody” and “visitation,” but has instead sought to foster equality in parenting and places both parents on a level playing field from the outset.

 The best parenting arrangements are always reached by parents making an agreement amongst themselves either through negotiation or through mediation.
 However, if parents cannot reach an agreement on their own, then these decisions are left to the Court, which is why hiring a custody attorney in Tampa might be beneficial.

 You shouldn’t want a judge deciding when you can and cannot see your children.
-This is why we encourage parents to use all resources available to them to resolve parenting issues without the necessity of a trial, such as the use of parenting plan evaluators, parenting coordinators, collaborative resolution, and mediation to reach the best possible time sharing arrangement.
-If you have additional questions please call our Tampa child custody attorney today at813-280-5301.
+We encourage parents to use all resources available to them to resolve parenting issues without the necessity of a trial, such as the use of parenting plan evaluators, parenting coordinators, collaborative resolution, and mediation to reach the best possible time sharing arrangement.

 Parental Responsibility refers to the parents’ rights and abilities to make decisions regarding their children.